Resolving Important Family Law Issues

 The division of all marital assets and debts accrued during the marriage is an important and often contentious aspect of the mediation process.
 Some of these debts and assets may be pre-marital, and therefore, determined to not factor into the total amount that needs to be divided, but you and I will work through each of these aspects with the mediator to determine what is fair and equitable in each situation for each spouse.
 This, like all aspects of a divorce, can cause heightened emotions and lead to bad feelings, but with a good mediator and an experienced family law attorney, you and your spouse will hopefully be able to come to an agreement without turning to the courts to decide how the marital property should be divided.

 If you and your spouse agree that you would like to at least attempt to reach an agreement on the terms of your divorce without involving a family court, then mediation is a great option.
-With the help of a skilled mediator and an experienced family law attorney, you may be able to work through issues that you previously did not think would be possible, and as a result, both parties can avoid increased costs and an extended hearing process to come to these agreements.
+With the help of a skilled mediator and an experienced Miami mediation attorney, you may be able to work through issues that you previously did not think would be possible, and as a result, both parties can avoid increased costs and an extended hearing process to come to these agreements.
 If you both prefer to make your own decisions instead of leaving it up to a judge and the legal system, you can both maintain control of your lives and the divorce process by participating in a mediation.
-If your case is aleady in the court system, mediation is a mandatory requirement prior to setting the case for trial.
+If your case is already in the court system, mediation is a mandatory requirement prior to setting the case for trial.

 If you are able to successfully agree on the terms of your divorce through mediation, then you will be able to file for an uncontested divorce in family court.
 You will be required to pay a filing fee, and the court will look to see that the terms of the divorce are legal, but beyond that, you will not need to continue with any additional court proceedings.
 This saves you and your spouse a significant amount of money in attorney’s fees, legal costs, and court fees.
 Finally, a contested divorce can cause additional damage to your relationship with your previous spouse.
 So, if you want to preserve this relationship while saving a considerable amount of money, it is in your best interest to pursue an uncontested divorce.

 If you and your spouse are interested in agreeing to participate in a mediation in order to negotiate the terms of your divorce, contact my office today for an initial consultation.
 I will discuss the specifics of your situation and the items that need to be addressed to finalize your divorce.
 Once you have this information, you will have a better idea of how I will work with you during the mediation and divorce process.
-I look forward to hearing from you, and to helping you finalize your divorce in the quickest most efficient manner possible.